oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/trinidad-and-tobago.md

 scarlet ibis (bird of Trinidad), cocrico (bird of Tobago), Chaconia flower; national colors: red, white, black

 ### 國歌
-- `name`: "Forged From the Love of Liberty"
+- `名稱`: "Forged From the Love of Liberty"
-- `lyrics/music`: Patrick Stanislaus CASTAGNE
+- `歌詞／音樂`: Patrick Stanislaus CASTAGNE
 **note**:  adopted 1962; song originally created to serve as an anthem for the West Indies Federation; adopted by Trinidad and Tobago following the Federation's dissolution in 1962

 ## 經濟